CraigyOnline/UntrainedEffort/README.md

 - Rich Android workout notifications
 - Automatic rest timers, tuned per exercise, with per-exercise overrides
 - Cardio & interval workouts, tracked in the right unit for each activity (km, meters, floors)
+- Circuit & HIIT workouts — ordered exercise stations with independent work/rest timing, optional round rest, and a dedicated live circuit HUD; quick, ad-hoc circuits with no routine required
 - A wide and growing exercise library, spanning strength, functional, and cardio movements
 - Unilateral exercise support
-- Live, set-by-set expected rep range in the Workout HUD, based on your recent performance at that same set position
+- Live, set-by-set expected rep range in the Workout HUD, based on your recent performance at that same set position, matched to the weight you're using
+- Exercise form guidance — tap-to-view setup & movement demonstration images (male/female variants), plain-language coaching notes, and tiered technique/safety warnings, rolling out exercise by exercise

 ### Progress